A review of Public Opinion

 Inevitably our opinions cover a bigger space, a longer reach of time, a greater number of things, than we can directly observe.
 They have, therefore, to be pieced together out of what others have reported and what we can imagine.

 Walter Lippmann’s trenchant 1922 analysis of the origins of public opinion happens to dovetail with my own program of fighting our modern political media complex.
-Lippmann identified realities that most of us today would—whether easily, or grudgingly—accept.
+Lippmann identified realities that most of us today would accept, whether easily or grudgingly.
 Yet, in the past one hundred years, little has been done about them.
 And, as a result, the recent evolution of media in our society is an escalating crisis.

 The most important reality is the “pseudo-environment” in which every one of us exists.
 None of us has direct knowledge of our government or of the wider world.
 Our understandings of these are constructed out of images and out of what Lippmann called “stereotypes.”
 (He is credited, incidentally, for being one of the first to use this term in its modern sense.
 More about stereotypes later.)
 Citizens will never have the capability to guide national decision-making, and the idea that the press informs us in any meaningful way is illusory.